tempo-sim/TempoROS/README.md

 - Choose `CycloneDDS` as the RMW Implementation in the TempoROS plugin settings
 - Specify the path to a valid `CycloneDDS` xml config in the `CycloneDDS URI` setting
 - Run the `roudi` server as a separate process on the same machine. `TempoROS` comes with a pre-build `roudi` (at `TempoROS/Source/ThirdParty/rclcpp/Binaries/Linux/iox-roudi`), but one from a pacakged ROS installation should also work.
 Note that you'll have to relax its compatibility check, with `iox-roudi -x minor`, as the one `TempoROS` linked against won't match a packaged ROS installation's exactly.

+## Packaging
+You can use `TempoROS` as part of a packaged game.
+You can find a convenient script to package the project with the recommended settings in [TempoSample](https://github.com/tempo-sim/TempoSample/blob/main/Scripts/Package.sh).

+To package an Unreal project with `TempoROS`, you must specify its custom stage copy handler by adding `CustomStageCopyHandler=TempoROSCopyHandler` to your `Config/DefaultGame.ini`.
+This allows the package process to correctly copy symbolic links in the `rclcpp` libraries on all platforms.

+## Known Issues
+- To run an Unreal packaged game with TempoROS on Windows, you must add the directory `<package_root>/UE/TempoSample/Plugins/Tempo/TempoROS/Source/ThirdParty/rclcpp/Binaries/Windows` to your `PATH` environment variable.
+- The `Setup.sh` and prebuild code generation steps are very slow on Windows the first time they run.